| African Orphanage |

 Below is a list of recommended supplies to have with you during your experience with African Orphanage, as suggested by past volunteers.
 Of course, this is not a comprehensive list but rather should give you an idea of some of the essentials as well as items that will make your stay more comfortable.

-Also note that most of these items can be purchased with ease in the local town as required.
+Also note that most of these items can be purchased with ease in the local town.

 For Yourself